kubedb/docs/docs/guides/mssqlserver/pitr/archiver.md

 **Create MSSQLServerArchiver CR:**

-`MSSQLServerArchiver` is a CR provided by KubeDB for managing the archiving of `MSSQLServer` binlog files and performing volume-level backups.
+`MSSQLServerArchiver` is a CR provided by KubeDB for managing the archiving of `MSSQLServer` transaction log files and performing volume-level backups.

 ```yaml
 apiVersion: archiver.kubedb.com/v1alpha1